gedw99/goPocJsonSchemaForm/README.md

 Real time, matching of the underlying DB to the GUI is a work in progress.

-Then we can built providers for different Storages systems and reflect off them at runtime; Schema CDC essentiailly.
+Then we can built providers for different Storages systems and reflect off them at runtime; Schema CDC essentially.

-Data CDC will be added so that the GUI is real time Collaborative using SSE and NATS.
+Data CDC easy to also add so that the GUI is Real Time Collaborative using SSE and NATS.

-Like https://data-star.dev, but without all the code, https://github.com/delaneyj/datastar/blob/main/backends/go/site/routes_home.go
+a Real Time Collaborative example is the Todo demo at https://data-star.dev, but without all the code, https://github.com/delaneyj/datastar/blob/main/backends/go/site/routes_home.go, because Naked HTMX is reflective and so will not need all that code.